Chelekot

 Notable inhabitant

-Chelekot is the birthplace of Ras Araya Dimtsu of Enderta chief crown counciler to Emperor Yohannes IV of Ethiopia 1867-1889.
-Ras Araya was also an influential governor of Tigray and Akale Guzay.
-He died at the battle of Metema while fighting against the Mahdists of Sudan along with Emperor Yohaness in March 1889.
+Chelekot is the birthplace of Ras Araya Dimtsu of Enderta chief crown councilor to Emperor Yohannes IV of Ethiopia 1867-1889.
+Ras Araya was also an influential governor of Tigrai and Akale Guzay.
+He died at the battle of Metema while fighting against the Mahdists of Sudan along with Emperor Yohannes in March 1889.
 He is the maternal uncle of Emperor Yohannes.
-Emperor Yohannes’s mother, Amate Silas Dimtsu is also from Chelekot where she was born from her father Dejazmach Dimtsu Debbab of Enderta, some time hereditary chief of Enderta in the 1820s and 1830s.
+Emperor Yohannes’s mother, Amate Silas Dimtsu is also from Chelekot where she was born from her father Dejazmach Dimtsu Debab of Enderta, some time hereditary chief of Enderta in the 1820s and 1830s.
 Chelekot is also the burial place of Empress Tiruwork Wube the granddaughter of Ras Wolde Selassie, and the widow of Emperor Tewodros II, Mum of Prince Alemayehu.
 Emperor Menelik II paid a visit to the churches of Chelekot on his way to the Battle of Adwa and gave his robes of state to the Church of the Holy Trinity (Mekdese Selassie) as thanks for his victory over the Italians where they are still displayed.

 Important treasures of the church were looted some years ago and the case was a very hot issue among Tigrai Orthodox and Tigrai Tourism.
 Recently one of the treasures was found in the Netherlands in one Ethiopian man’s hand.
 It was returned after several campaigns.

 To protect the church treasured Mekelle University built a museum inside the church.
 It was almost finished.
-At Hadgi, we were able to see it while t was at a furnishing stage.
+At Hadgi, we were able to see it while it was at a furnishing stage.
 Fund was also being raised for the church compound fence.